williamiommi/sanity-plugin-icon-manager/README.md

 ## ⚙️ Plugin Configuration

-This is the main configuration of the plugin, and the available options are as follows:
+This is the main configuration of the plugin.
+The available options are:

 ```ts
 {